NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/04 - Exam Prep/Exam Prep 1.md

 Additional Notes:

 - Fault tolerance is not a pillar
-- Security and Cost Optimization aren’t fully related to IAC
+- Security and Cost Optimization aren't fully related to IAC

 ## Question 2